microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/microclimatedev.md

 ## Docker in IBM Cloud Private/Kubernetes

-First follow the the getting started page [here](./gettingstarted) for prerequisites and steps for using an existing ICP instance or creating a local one using Vagrant.
+First follow the the getting started page [here](./gettingstarted) for prerequisites and steps for using an existing ICP instance or creating a local one by using Vagrant.

 To allow you to push locally built images to the ICP instance, follow these additional steps:

 ### Add your remote cluster IP to your local hosts file

 1. Open */etc/hosts* on your local machine with your chosen text editor
-2. Add an entry containing your ICP master IP with your cluster name (e.g. ``192.168.27.100 mycluster.icp``)
+2. Add an entry that  contains your ICP master IP with your cluster name (e.g. ``192.168.27.100 mycluster.icp``)

-### Set insecure docker registry
+### Set insecure Docker registry

 Your local instance of Docker needs to be made aware of the Docker image registry on ICP.
 Using the Docker GUI: